awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 You can use the AWS Database Migration Service \(AWS DMS\) to replicate a database or a portion of a database\.
 Use AWS DMS to migrate your data from an Aurora PostgreSQL database to another open source or commercial database\.
 For more information about AWS DMS, see the [AWS Database Migration Service User Guide](https://docs.aws.amazon.com/dms/latest/userguide/)\.

 The following example shows how to set up logical replication from an Aurora PostgreSQL database as the publisher and then use AWS DMS for migration\.
-In this example, you migrate data from a database table to an RDS PostgreSQL database as the subscriber\.
 This example uses the same publisher and subscriber that were created in [Example of Logical Replication of a Database Table](#AuroraPostgreSQL.Replication.Logical.PostgreSQL-Example)\.

 To set up logical replication with AWS DMS, you need details about your publisher and subscriber from Amazon RDS\.
 In particular, you need details about the publisher's writer DB instance and the subscriber's DB instance\.